Adi1816/Fresher-s-Guide/README.md

 # Domain of your project
 Web Developemnt Project - for our beloved juniors where they can find answers to the questions not everyone knows!
 # Idea
 Idea was SIMPLE!
-Being a helping and along with flexing our WebDeb Skills.
+Being a helping hand along with flexing our WebDeb Skills.
 # Achievements thus far
 Made the site responsive, added a BIT hangouts page (PC Version) which you will love.
 # How to execute your code sample